 TRICARE advertises that the majority of its programs meet the requirements for minimum essential coverage as established by the Affordable Care Act.
-TRICARE is managed by the Defense Health Agency under the Assistant Secretary of Defense.
+TRICARE plans are managed by the Defense Health Agency under the Assistant Secretary of Defense.
 TRICARE is managed within three regions (North, South, and West), and each region has its own regional contractor.
 Information on providers for each of the regions can be found at this link.

-Plans of Coverage
+Plans of Health Insurance Coverage

 TRICARE offers numerous healthcare plans.
 All of these plans meet or exceed the minimum standards of care as defined by the Affordable Care Act.
 The availability of each plan depends on the state in which one lives and certain demographic factors of the potential enrollee.